m-a-d-n-e-s-s/madness/doc/tutorial/chemistry.md

 ```
 will result in 26 threads in total, leaving two cores to the OS.
 In general, if $n$ is the number of MPI processes and $m$ is the number of threads, the total number of threads will be $(m+1) \cdot n$.

-#### multiple nodes
+#### Multiple nodes
 If the calculation is distributed over multiple compute nodes, the number of MPI processes *per node* need to be specified via the `-ppn #procs` option, as well as the *total* number of processes.
-Using the same example as earlier but with ten compute nodes instead of one, we would get
+Using the same example as earlier but with ten compute nodes instead of one, we would get (depending on which MPI you are using)

 ```shell
 mpirun -n 20 -ppn 2 moldft